 Sound familiar?
 It’s often the polite corporate way of saying:

-“I have no idea… I’m busy and hopefully you sending me an email will buy me some time to find the answer in the information labyrinth that is our firm.
+“I have no idea.
+I’m busy and hopefully you sending me an email will buy me some time to find the answer in the information labyrinth that is our firm.
 Please close the door on your way out.”

-Whilst some firms are well down the path of digitising their data and communications to allow for this fragmentation, many of these practices are facing a new challenge normally reserved for much larger businesses.
+While some firms are well down the path of digitising their data and communications to allow for this fragmentation, many of these practices are facing a new challenge normally reserved for much larger businesses.
 How do they operate a physically fragmented firm without fragmenting a tight-knit company culture that was historically built working side by side in the trenches, fostering loyalty, excellence, camaraderie, humour and traditions?
 In this brave new world, the modern manager will not only need to embody a company culture with their own actions that staff can see, but also understand how to drive the same influence digitally for the staff they can’t see.

 Not sure how your firm ranks in terms of internal communication and empowering staff to find answers quickly?
-Go and find the last person to join your company and ask them 'How easy has it been to find basic answers on how or why things are done without disturbing someone?'
+Go and find the last person to join your company and ask them “How easy has it been to find basic answers on how or why things are done without disturbing someone”?
 The reason a new staffer needs to be asked is because as time goes on we all (consciously and subconsciously) develop shortcuts and workarounds to get things done when information isn’t readily available.
-This normally manifests itself in having one or two 'go-to guys/girls' who seem to know everything from the fact that the default company font size is 11.5 to the fact that the firm's largest client, Mrs Davies, has three sugars in her tea.
-Great if these people exist in your organisation; not so great if they leave or if the vast majority of their time is spent answering the same questions over and over and over.
+This normally manifests itself in having one or two ‘go to guys/girls’ who seem to know everything from the fact that the default company font size is 11.5 to the fact that the firms largest client Mrs. Davies has three sugars in her tea.
+Great if these people exist in your organisation, not so great if they leave or if the vast majority of their time is spent answering the same questions over and over and over.

 If the answer from your new start isn’t great, take notice.
-Depending on which study you read (believe), between 40 and 70 per cent of employees report that the way companies communicate with them directly affects work fulfilment and employee engagement.
+Depending on which study you read (believe), between 40 to 70 per cent of employees report that the way companies communicate with them directly effects work fulfilment and employee engagement.
 An engaged, informed workforce within a great culture is a huge competitive differentiator in an industry where good staff are harder to come by than good clients (a debate for another day).